-Everywhere in the centre!
+Everywhere in the center!
 Honestly!
-Make sure you visit the famous colleges: King’s, Jesus, St John’s and Trinity are all along the main road but also head to the lesser known ones, – there are some stunning grounds and buildings elsewhere to be found if you take the time.
+Make sure you visit the famous colleges: King’s, Jesus, St John’s and Trinity are all along the main road but also head to the lesser-known ones, – there are some stunning grounds and buildings elsewhere to be found if you take the time.

 Pop along to some of the faculty buildings, although most aren’t as pretty or as old as the famous college buildings, they are interesting.
 Often designed with their subjects in mind you can even slip into a lecture or to if that’s your vibe.